slikts/wtmap/README.md

  * Fix title info not updating properly if player is not spawned
  * Fix map scale resetting after map info updated
+ * Display map size and scale and grid size in map panel caption

 **0.2.5** [2013-12-18]